Matzen oil field

 The Matzen oil field is an oil field located in Vienna Basin.
-It was discovered in 1949 and developed by OMV.
+It was discovered in 1949 and developed by the Soviet-administered predecessor to OMV.
 It began production in 1949 and produces oil.
-The total proven reserves of the Matzen oil field are around 510 million barrels (68.5×106 tonnes), and production is centered on 12300 oilbbl/d.
+The total proven reserves of the Matzen oil field are around 510 million barrels (68.5 million tonnes), and production is centered on 12300 oilbbl/d.